My baby won’t latch

 Pumping your milk

-Doing this will ‘tell’ your body to keep on making milk, because every time demand goes in at the breast and a little milk comes off, your body makes more.
+Doing this will ‘tell’ your body to keep on making milk, because every time demand goes in at the breast and a little milk comes off, your body produces more.
 It’s a demand and supply mechanism.

 You will need to pump every 2-3 hours during the day, and at least one pumping session at night if you can.